Chessforeva/Cpp4chess/Sitemap/readme.txt

 Chessforeva apr.2021

 Thanks to TinyC compiler (http://hwww.tinycc.org)

 --------------------
 *upd.dec.2024
-files to be listed in files.lst
+files to be listed in files.lst with modification time

+python script tositemap.py can be used as a template for sitemap.xml, robots.txt creation from this files.lst file